Frequently Asked Questions

 - Share openly, honestly and willingly regarding your thoughts, opinions and perspectives.

-In the case of corporate clients payment is usually remitted in three equal payments (i.e. a third at the time of contract signing; a third prior to assessments being conducted; a third at the conclusion of the contract).
+In the case of corporate clients payment is usually remitted in three equal instalments (i.e. a third at the time of contract signing; a third prior to assessments being conducted; a third at the conclusion of the contract).

 There are several different techniques that can be applied to measure the effectiveness of coaching.
 Some of these include the following: